-Mesquite varieties, like Prosopis pallida or Prosopis alba, also grow in South American countries mainly Peru, Argentina and Chile.
+Mesquite varieties, like Prosopis pallida and Prosopis alba, also grow in South American countries mainly Peru, Argentina and Chile.
 According to our research, most commercial mesquite powder available online or in markets is sourced mostly from Peruvian grown mesquite pods, especially P. pallida.

 Mesquite powder is considered to be a good source of soluble dietary fiber which can help to satiate the appetite.
 Just one tablespoon of mesquite powder is reported to contain about 2-4 grams of total fiber.

 Mesquite powder has a sweet taste because it can contain about 59% simple sugars, mostly in the form of sucrose, fructose and glucose.
 Most of the sugar content in pods from South American species observed in some research was found to come from sucrose and about 5% fructose and 2% glucose.

-Mesquite pod powder is often advertised as a type of low glycemic sweetener by many brands since it is less apt to cause blood sugar spikes.
+Mesquite pod powder is often advertised as a type of low glycemic sweetener by many brands since it is less likely to cause blood sugar spikes.

 However, while mesquite is used to add sweetness to recipes, in our opinion it doesn't make the best substitute for crystal or granule sugars.
 Its texture is more like lucuma powder and it doesn't dissolve into hot drinks.
 It's good in coffee and tea to add flavor, but you will have some at the bottom of your cup in the end.

 When incorporated into recipes it can, in fact, help to reduce the amount of other sweeteners used and its fiber content will naturally slow down digestion and sugar uptake.